mrd0x/secblog/src/pages/the-power-of-cdb-debugging-tool/index.md

 ![Access-Denied](./access_denied.png)

 How can cdb help?
 If you can get cdb to attach to a process then you can cause it to terminate.
 I used this unorthodox technique against an application whitelisting tool that shall remain unnamed.
-It caused the process to terminate and gave me a window of about 30 seconds to run any executable I want, until it started back up again.
+It caused the process to terminate which gave me a window of about 30 seconds to run any executable I wanted.

     #Run this as administrator
     #If you don't get 'Access denied' then just press 'q'